NeuromatchAcademy/course-content/_sources/projects/docs/project_guidance.md

 ##  Week 1: Getting started

 ### W1D1
 * Split into groups.
 We recommend intentionally creating groups with diverse skillsets.
-Groups should have students who are very confident in Python and those who are just learning.
-Through the project, students can work together to strengthen eachother's skills.
+Groups should have both students who are very confident in Python and those who are just learning.
+Through the project, students can work together to strengthen each other's skills.
 We want to make sure that all members of each group get a chance to do all parts of the project.
 We ask that folks who are good with Python share what they know and handoff tasks to peers who are learning so they can improve their skills.
-* Introductions (30 min = 2 min/student): say a few things about yourself, then about your research area or research interests.
+* Introductions (15 min = 1 min/student): say a few things about yourself, then about your research area or research interests.
 What are you really curious about, that you might explore in your NMA project?
 * Listen carefully as others talk about their interests.
-* Individual reading time (30 min): browse the projects booklet which includes this guide (skim the entire thing) + project templates with slides and code + dataset videos + docs with further ideas and datasets
+* Individual reading time (20 min): browse the projects booklet which includes this guide (skim the entire thing) + project templates with slides and code + dataset videos + docs with further ideas and datasets
 * Now brainstorm within your group (60 min).
-Definitely choose a topic and start thinking about concrete questions if you can.
+Choose a topic and start thinking about concrete questions if you can.
 Make sure the topic you choose is well suited for answering the broad range of questions you are interested in.
 Try to come up with one or a few topics of interest, either by yourselves or directly from the booklet (i.e. project templates).

 Tips:
 * No need to have a very concrete project after this day.
 You will determine the feasibility of your questions in the next few days, and you will likely change your question completely.
 That’s how research works!